flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 - **Blu-ray Player**: programs that handle interaction with the Blu-ray drive and movie decoding.
 - **System assets**: such as fonts and certificates that binaries depend on to work.

-As if it wasn't enough, NAND consoles also house other data like the **xRegistry** (collection of network settings, Playstation Network accounts and a list of Bluetooth-paired devices), more revocation records and a Loader for **OtherOS** (a really interesting piece which we'll discuss more in the next paragraphs).
+As if it wasn't enough, NAND consoles also house other data like the **xRegistry** (collection of network settings, PlayStation Network accounts and a list of Bluetooth-paired devices), more revocation records and a Loader for **OtherOS** (a really interesting piece which we'll discuss more in the next paragraphs).

 `r tab.simple("Hard Drive")`